AsiaKot/AsiaKot/README.md

 ## Hello World, I'm Joanna 👋🌍

-* 📝 About me ...

-I've decided to change my career path and that's why I've been <b>learning programming intensively</b> for the last few months.
+* 📝 <i>About me ...</i> I've decided to change my career path and that's why I've been <b>learning programming intensively</b> for the last few months.
 I have to admit that I LOVE it 😍
 I took both: Python programming course and 1:1 mentoring sessions.

-* ❤ I love programming for ...

-... giving me an endless opportunities to develop and challange myself, to create something, to improve my problem-solving skills.
+* ❤ <i>I love programming for ...</i>  giving me an endless opportunities to develop and challange myself, to create something, to improve my problem-solving skills.
 It basically changes the way I think!

-* 😃 I’m looking forward to ...

-... facing the new challanges!
+* 😃 <i>I’m looking forward to ... </i> facing the new challanges!
 I'm very excited to start a new chapter.
 Although I don't have any commercial experience yet, <b>I'd love to get a Junior Developer position</b> to gain more skills and knowledge in practice.

 -------------